shaik1002/biggitlabbomb/doc/development/documentation/styleguide/index.md

 1. Recommended.
 Enter a description for the job.
 ```

-### Documenting keyboard shortcuts and commands

-Write UI instructions instead of keyboard commands when both options exist.
-This guideline applies to GitLab and third-party applications, like VS Code.

-Keyboard commands for GitLab are documented in [GitLab keyboard shortcuts](../../../user/shortcuts.md).

 ### Documenting multiple fields at once

 If the UI text sufficiently explains the fields in a section, do not include a task step for every field.